Pit latrine: User experiences

 Pit latrines may or may not be an enjoyable experience to use.
 Problems may occur when the pit latrine is shared by too many people, is not cleaned daily and not emptied when the pit is full.
 In such cases, flies and odour can be a major nuisance.
 Also, pit latrines are usually dark places which are difficult to keep clean.
 Often, handwashing facilities are missing.
 For these reasons, shared pit latrines can be very uncomfortable to use in developing countries.

 Alternative to open defecation

-About 892 million people, or 12 percent of the global population, practiced open defecation in 2016, mostly because they have no toilets.
+About 419 million people, or 5 percent of the global population, practised open defecation in 2022, mostly because they have no toilets.

 Southern Asia and Sub-Saharan Africa have the lowest access to toilets.
 Pit latrines are a low-cost toilet option that do not require expensive infrastructure.
 As such, many government agencies and NGOs promote the construction of pit latrines in rural areas (groundwater pollution can be an issue).

 The community-led total sanitation approach results in the spontaneous construction and sustained use of pit latrines rather than open defecation.